Are Iguanas Poisonous to Dogs? What to Do If Your Dog Eats One

 • Mouth or throat injuries from claws, tails, or bones

 Monitor your dog for the next 24 to 72 hours.
-Even if your dog seems fine right away, delayed symptoms can still occur.
+Even if your dog seems fine at first, symptoms can show up later.

 • Persistent vomiting or gagging